IMPORTANT UPDATES

-Our team offers many services and evaluations to meet the specific needs of our patients.
-Our pediatric-trained neuropsychologists work with other specialists throughout Children’s to provide comprehensive, effective care for each patient.
-Treatment is tailored to your child, and we work with you at every stage so you will know what to expect.
-Our team of experts combines the latest diagnostic, treatment and neuroimaging technology with a caring, child-friendly approach to deliver unique treatment options based on each child’s condition and needs.
+Our team works with other specialists throughout Children’s to provide comprehensive care for each patient.
+Assessment and interventions are tailored to your child, and we work with you at every stage so you will know what to expect.
+Our providers see patients in the outpatient and inpatient settings, as well as various multispecialty clinics

 • Brain and Spinal Cord Tumor Program: Our team helps patients with brain tumors who may experience behavioral or learning problems.